 - Washington Leadership Academy PCS

-Launched at the start of the 2018-19 school year, the DC Dual Enrollment Program brought together local universities and LEAs to support student access to postsecondary coursework.
+Launched at the start of the 2018-19 school year, the DC Dual Enrollment Consortium program brings together local universities and LEAs to support student access to postsecondary coursework.
 OSSE serves as the intermediary to manage the online application system and the exchange of data, as well as recruit and support partner colleges and universities.

 If you are a representative of an institution of higher education and would like to review the Dual Enrollment Scholarship application information, please visit the Scholarship Funding Opportunity webpage.